 In the simplest term, humus is formed by microbial activities on dead plants and animals.
 This causes them to decay, and the decomposed organic matter becomes organic fertilizers for the soil.

-Humic acid is a dark brown savior, a highly soluble in substance that contains amino acids and other chelating agents, which is an excellent source of soil Nitrogen.
-So, when applied to the soil, humic unlocks nutrient and trace elements on your soil and helps your soil absorb the best of any fertilizer you add to your soil… if you choose to add any into the mix.
+Humic acid is a dark brown savior, a highly soluble in substance that contains amino acids and other chelating agents.
+So, when applied to the soil, humic products unlock nutrients and trace elements in your soil and helps your soil absorb the best of any fertilizer you add to your soil… if you choose to add any into the mix.

-Let’s list all of the primary benefits of adding humic acid to your lawn
+Let’s list all of the primary benefits of adding humic acid to your fertilization routine.

-- Improves your soil condition, so it retains more nutrient and water
+- Humic acid improves your soil condition, so it retains more water and nutrients

 - Humic acid stimulates root growth and promotes plant cell division

-- It increases healthy carbon production to correct plant growth
+- It increases healthy carbon in the soil that supports plant growth

-- It helps to aerate the soil and improve bioactivity
+- It helps to aerate the soil while improving bioactivity

-- Humic acid also helps to physical and mechanical properties of the soil in structure, color, and consistency
+- Humic acid also adds to the physical characteristics of the soil (structure, color, and consistency)

 - Improves germination rates of seed during over-seeding